August 13, 2019

 So, CCPA applies to for-profit companies that do indirect/direct business in California if they also:

 - Have gross annual revenues of at least $25 million;

 - Collect, buy or sell personal data on more than 50,000 people or devices; and/or

 - Earn more than half of its revenue from the sale of personal data

 Q: I hear that CCPA outlines some specific privacy rights for consumers.
 What does that look like?

 A: Let’s say you’re a California resident.
 Under CCPA, you have the right to access any personal data collected on you over the last 12 months.
-If your personal data has been sold or shared to a third party, you have the right to know exactly who it was sold or shared to, how and why.
-You have the right to request that a company deletes all of the personal data that it collected on you.
-If you don’t want your personal data being sold, you have the right to opt out — and still get the same products/services, at the same prices, as those who haven’t opted out.
+If your personal data has been sold or shared with a third party, you have the right to know exactly who it was sold or shared to, how and why.
+You have the right to request that a company deletes all of the personal data that is collected on you.
+If you don’t want your personal data being sold, you have the right to opt-out — and still get the same products/services, at the same prices, as those who haven’t opted out.